Non-Intrusive Parametrized-Background Data-Weak Reconstruction of Cardiac Displacement Fields from Sparse MRI-like Observations: Abstract

 \section{Abstract}

-{Personalized cardiac diagnostics require accurate reconstruction of myocardial displacement fields from sparse clinical imaging data, yet current methods often demand intrusive access to computational models.
-In this work, we apply the non-intrusive \gls{pbdw} approach to \gls{3d} cardiac displacement field reconstruction from limited \gls{mri}-like observations.
-Our implementation requires only solution snapshots --- no governing equations, assembly routines, or solver access --- enabling immediate deployment across commercial and research codes using different constitutive models.
-Additionally, we introduce two enhancements: an $H$-size minibatch \gls{womp} algorithm that improves \gls{ss} computational efficiency while maintaining reconstruction accuracy, and memory optimization techniques exploiting block matrix structures in vectorial problems.
-We demonstrate the effectiveness of the method through validation on a \gls{3d} left ventricular model with simulated scar tissue.
-Starting with noise-free reconstruction, we systematically incorporate Gaussian noise and spatial sparsity mimicking realistic \gls{mri} acquisition protocols.
-Results show exceptional accuracy in noise-free conditions (relative $L_2$ error of order $\mathcal{O}(\num{1e-5})$, robust performance with \qty{10}{\percent} noise (relative $L_2$ error of order $\mathcal{O}(\num{1e-2}$), and effective reconstruction from sparse measurements (relative $L_2$ error of order $\mathcal{O}(\num{1e-2}))$.
-The online reconstruction achieves four-order-of-magnitude computational speed-up compared to full \gls{fe} simulations, with reconstruction times under one tenth of second for sparse scenarios, demonstrating significant potential for integration into clinical cardiac modeling workflows.
+{Personalized cardiac diagnostics requires accurate reconstruction of myocardial displacement fields from sparse clinical imaging data.
+In this work, we apply the \acrlong{pbdw} approach to \acrlong{3d} cardiac displacement field reconstruction from limited \acrlong{mri}-like observations.
+We introduce two methodological enhancements: (i) an $H$-size minibatch \acrlong{womp} algorithm that improves \acrlong{ss} computational efficiency while maintaining reconstruction accuracy, and (ii) memory optimisation techniques exploiting block matrix structures in vectorial problems.
+We demonstrate the effectiveness of the method through validation on a \acrlong{3d} left ventricular model with simulated scar tissue.
+Starting with noise-free reconstruction, we systematically incorporate Gaussian noise and spatial sparsity mimicking realistic \acrlong{mri} acquisition protocols.
+Results show exceptional accuracy in noise-free conditions with relative $L_2$ error of $\num{1e-5}$, robust performance with \qty{10}{\percent} noise achieving relative $L_2$ error of $\num{1e-2}$, and effective reconstruction from sparse measurements with relative $L_2$ error of $\num{1e-2}$.
+The online reconstruction achieves four-order-of-magnitude computational speed-up compared to full \acrlong{fe} simulations, with reconstruction times under one tenth of a second for sparse scenarios, demonstrating significant potential for integration into clinical cardiac modelling workflows. }